stormpath/stormpath.js/CONTRIBUTING.md

 Please ensure that the tests are passing before making a pull request, and please add tests if you add new functionality.

-Please make all pull requests into the `development` branch, not `master`.

 ### Making releases

 If you are a maintainer of this repository you